 The majority of residential developments are required to comply with the Residential Design Codes (R-Codes).
 However, in certain parts of the City, such as areas subject to Structure Plans or the City Centre, other development standards may apply.

-In addition to a building licence, planning approval may also be required for a single house where:
+In addition to a Building Permit, development approval may also be required for a single house where:

-- the proposal is not in accordance with either the City’s District Planning Scheme No. 2, a Structure Plan, or a Policy (e.g. height of buildings in residential areas)
+- The proposal is not in accordance with either the City’s District Planning Scheme No. 2, the deemed provisions of the Planning and Development (Local Planning Schemes) Regulations 2015, a Structure Plan, or a Local Planning Policy.

-If you are seeking approval for a development, which seeks variations to the District Planning Scheme No. 2, Residential Design Codes or an agreed Structure Plan, your application may need to be advertised for public comment.
-This may include the City seeking comments by way of contacting adjoining owners, a sign on the development site, and/or a notice in the local newspaper.
-The Approvals Officer assessing your application will advise you of any advertising requirements.
+If you are seeking approval for a development, which seeks variations to District Planning Scheme No. 2 and the deemed provisions of the Planning and Development (Local Planning Schemes) Regulations 2015, or an agreed structure plan, or an assessment against the design principles under the Residential Design Codes, your application may need to be advertised for public comment.
+This may include the City seeking comments by way of contacting adjoining owners and occupiers, a sign on the development site, and/or a notice in the local newspaper.
+The Urban Planner assessing your application will advise you of any advertising requirements.

 Please view Planning Schedule of Fees.
 Fees must accompany applications or they will not be accepted.

-For further information please contact the City on 9400 4460.
+For further information please contact the City on 9400 4460 or via email.